The Golden Rule and Loving Our Neighbor

 How do we apply this?
 It’s not hard.

-None of us like to be mistreated—that’s obvious—so we don’t treat others unfairly.
+None of us like to be mistreated—that’s obvious—so we don’t mistreat others.
 And none of us like to be lumped into a group and judged on the basis of the worst behavior found in that group.
 That’s unfair, so we don’t do it ourselves.
 No one likes to be ignored or have our concerns minimized, so we don’t ignore others.
 And certainly, none of us like to live in fear of violence, so we don’t minimize it, promote it, or encourage it so that others are in danger.

 We could go on, but is it necessary?
 The principle is so basic.
 Anyone can apply this in any situation they encounter, if they just stop before they act and think about who would be affected by their action.

 Does following the Golden Rule mean that we have to agree with someone who doesn’t like our social or political beliefs?
 Of course not.
 No one likes being forced to agree with something that they don’t believe.
-And no one appreciates their own ideas disregarded and having other ideas forced upon them.
+And no one appreciates having their own ideas disregarded and other ideas forced upon them.
 Because we appreciate when others respect our beliefs, that’s how we should treat others who have different beliefs.
 Without mutual respect, civil discussion is impossible.